MrBrandtCox/MrBrandtCox/README.md

 - Hi, I’m Brandt
-- I’m interested in backpacking, hot springs, and coding.
+- I’m interested in backpacking, hot springs, and learning more code.
-- 📫 How to reach me- Twitter:MrBrandtCox, Personal email: brandtleydavis@gmail.com, Discord: Brandtley#8242
+- 📫 How to reach me- Twitter: MrBrandtCox, Personal email: brandtleydavis@gmail.com, Discord: and Slack.